yianni-ververis/qlik-sense-wordpress-plugin/README.md

 - ![Qlik Sense - Settings](/Settings.png?raw=true "Qlik Sense - Settings")

-- then add the shortcode into your posts "[sense-object qvid="ZwjJQq" height="400" nointeraction="true"]"
+- then add the shortcode into your posts "[qlik-sense-object qvid="ZwjJQq" height="400" nointeraction="true"]"
     - qvid: Is the object id as found in the "dev-hub/single-configurator"
     - height: The height of the visualization in pixels
     - nointeraction: Add this if you want to disable interactions.
 If you want the objects to have interaction, you can just omit this.
-- You can also add the clear selections button "[sense-object-clear-selections title="Clear Selections"]"
+- You can also add the clear selections button "[qlik-sense-object-clear-selections title="Clear Selections"]"

 - ![Qlik Sense - Edit Post](/EditPost.png?raw=true "Qlik Sense - Edit Post")